he-nz/he-nz/README.md

 ###

 <p align="left">Hi 👋, I'm Henrique!
 A System analysis and development student from Brazil.<br><br>- 🔭 I am looking for my first job opportunity.
-My dream is to one day work with CyberSecurity <br>- 📚 I'm currently learning Python and programming logic<br>-</p>
+My dream is to one day work with CyberSecurity.<br>- 📚  I'm currently learning Python and programming logic.</p>

 ###